pcaston/OpenPeerPower.github.io/source/_posts/2020-02-28-community-highlights.markdown

 ## 3D home navigation and control, using Unity

 Are you sure you ready?
-Because Harrie de Groot created a fully navigatable 3D model of his home using Unity, accessible from within Home Assistant.
+Because Harrie de Groot created a fully navigatable 3D model of his home using Unity, accessible from within Open Peer Power.

 You really **need** to watch the video below now...